- Do you want an education that will be an asset in many different careers?

 Face-to-face learningPrerequisitesHMM431LFinal projectMandatory (required) course0A mandatory (required) course for the programme0 ECTS, creditsCourse Description.

-Face-to-face learningDistance learningPrerequisitesSAF019FIntroduction into CuratingElective course5Free elective course within the programme5 ECTS, creditsCourse DescriptionCurating is a fast growing discipline within various types of museums, like art museums, natural history museums and cultural history museums.
+Face-to-face learningPrerequisitesSAF019FIntroduction into CuratingElective course5Free elective course within the programme5 ECTS, creditsCourse DescriptionCurating is a fast growing discipline within various types of museums, like art museums, natural history museums and cultural history museums.
 In this course different approches to curating, exhibition making and exhibition design in such museums will be examined from critical perspectives, with emphasis on management, different narrative strategies, scripting and mediation.
 Past and present exhibitions of art museums, natural history museums and cultural history museums, in Iceland and abroad, will be critically addressed and analyzed.

 PrerequisitesHMM431LFinal projectMandatory (required) course0A mandatory (required) course for the programme0 ECTS, creditsCourse Description.